thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/authentication-saml.md

 After you fill in all parameters, click **OK**.

+Next, download ThoughtSpot's metadata file, `spring_saml_metadata.xml`.
+To download this file, navigate to `https://<hostname-or-IP>/callosum/v1/saml/metadata`.
+The file automatically downloads.
+Upload or copy the contents of the `spring_saml_metadata.xml` to your IdP server.
+Open a Web browser and go to the ThoughtSpot login page.
+It should now show the Single Sign On option.

 {% include note.html content="ThoughtSpot adds external users, or users that authenticate through SAML or Active Directory, to the <strong>all</strong> group by default.
 This group has no privileges.
 You must manually assign users to ThoughtSpot groups to give them privileges, such as <strong>can upload user data</strong>, or <strong>can manage data</strong>." %}

 ## Additional resources